 Bill: Maybe some of the lesser-visited islands, Saint Vincent might be one of them.
 That's really kind of off the standard tourist track.
-It's a little less developed, seems like more of a local scene versus going to the say built up beaches of the Dominican Republic where you're in these self-contained bubble of a resort.
+It's a little less developed, seems like more of a local scene versus going to the say built up beaches of the Dominican Republic where you're in this self-contained bubble of a resort.
 But even there as well, if you get off the beaten track, I think there's plenty to see.

 Kim: Well Bill, we are all about getting off the beaten track.
 But let's rewind to that disaster that was the eruption of White Island in New Zealand last year and revisit a chat we had with a volcanologist for World Nomads travel safety article in which he mentions the volcano that Bill climbed.
 But we asked him why the volcano on White Island exploded not once but twice.

-Richard: Yes, it's an interesting case and it's not unique around the world, but this particular eruption is one that's hard to predict and it stems from interaction of magma, liquid rock that's over a thousand degrees Celsius, with cold dish groundwater.
-And the interesting thing about white Island is it's a crater, a top of a 1500 meter, mostly submarine volcano, crater is breached to the East and in that crater accumulates rainfall and also seawater can get access to the structure.
+Richard: Yes, it's an interesting case and it's not unique around the world, but this particular eruption is one that's hard to predict and it stems from the interaction of magma, liquid rock that's over a thousand degrees Celsius, with cold dish groundwater.
+And the interesting thing about white Island is it's a crater, atop of a 1500 meter, mostly submarine volcano, the crater is breached to the East and in that crater accumulates rainfall and also seawater can get access to the structure.
 So you've got a magma body sitting in the crust below the crater, and the geologists are really interested in that because the magma giving off gases and also interacting with the groundwater produces a series of minerals.
 I know this is a complicated answer, but a series of minerals that can form something of a seal to the magnet chamber.

 Richard: If that seal is broken, groundwater can directly interact with the magma and that is an explosive combination.
-The groundwater will flash over to a gas more than a thousand times increase in volume.
+The groundwater will flash over to gas more than a thousand times increase in volume.
 And if the seal and the lid on the volcano, let's say the crater floor fails, all of that comes out of the ground in a rush.
 So let's say an explosion which doesn't have a lot of precursor warning because it's like a structural failure.

 Phil: I mean it's not unique, but it's a very special type of volcano in that respect.

 Richard: No, it's not unique at all.
 There've been some classic cases of this kind of event.
-For example, I did my PhD on the volcanoes and the lesser Antilles on the Eastern Caribbean.
+For example, I did my Ph.D. on the volcanoes and the lesser Antilles on the Eastern Caribbean.
 And one of the volcanoes in that chain was experience interruption, somewhat like this.
 It was La Soufrière volcano on Guadalupe.
 And there was a division amongst the scientists, about what this represented.
-There was a group who saw that it was a so-called Phreatomagmatic eruptions.
+There was a group that saw that it was a so-called Phreatomagmatic eruption.
 Now Phreatomagmatic is a fancy word for a magma water interaction.
 An explosion of this type is just like the White Island, we think.
 And another group has thought no, the eruption that occurred was a precursor to something much more serious, like an initiation of a cycle of eruptive activities such as a good on Mount Agon in Eastern Bali a couple of years ago.
-In the case of the latter, that's serious news cause you've got to get people out of the way, the volcano, and it could go on for weeks, months or whatever, but you can't predict it.
+In the case of the latter, that's serious news cause you've got to get people out of the way, the volcano, and it could go on for weeks, months, or whatever, but you can't predict it.